llobato/docs/docs/other/install-gwms-factory.md

         # %RED% But the situation is a bit more complicated in RHEL 7, CentOS 7, and SL7 due to systemd restrictions%ENDCOLOR%
         # %GREEN% For reconfig:%ENDCOLOR%
-        A. %RED% when the frontend is running%ENDCOLOR% A.1 %RED% without any additional options%ENDCOLOR%
+        A. %RED% when the Factory is running%ENDCOLOR% A.1 %RED% without any additional options%ENDCOLOR%
         root@host # /usr/sbin/gwms-factory reconfig%ENDCOLOR%
         or